container-registry/container-vending-machine/README.md

 * Receive [Stripe](https://stripe.com/billing) webhooks, use the information to create customer records in our own database.
 * Provision access to a [Harbor](https://goharbor.io) repository, and remove access if a Stripe subscription expires.

 The application is implemented using Python and Django.
+We use a managed Harbor registry provided by [Container Registry](https://container-registry.com).

 ## Limitations of the example